Your privacy and the law

 - We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment or communicate with us using social media.

 Your medical records

-• contain enough information to allow another GP to care for you
+- Contain enough information to allow another General Practitioner (GP) to care for you.

 If you are uncertain why information is being requested, please ask our Privacy Officer.
 If you wish to remain anonymous while accessing healthcare services, please speak to one of our staff.

 Subject to the particular restrictions on sensitive information (see below) we may disclose your personal information to:

 - Any person you request or consent to receiving the information

 - In the case of a minor, to the parent with parental responsibility